German Space Travel Exhibition: History

-After the German reunification in 1990 this exposition was transformed into an all-German space exhibition.

-In 2006/2007, the exhibition was given a new building with significantly more exhibition space and an attractive outdoor area including a "planetary park" and a space travel themed playground.
+Following German reunification in 1990, this exhibition was broadened to feature a pan-German perspective on space.
+In 2006/2007, the exhibition was given a new building with significantly more space and an outdoor area including a "planetary park" and a space travel-themed playground.
+The exhibition is operated by a non-profit registered association and hosts up to 70,000 visitors per year.

-The former railway building in which the exhibition was previously housed still exists.
+The former railway building that originally housed the exhibition still exists.
 Today it serves as a guesthouse and bistro, with decor inspired by space travel and steampunk.
-In 2020 the street in which the exhibition is located was renamed from "Bahnhofstraße" to "Dr.-Sigmund-Jähn-Straße".
-A further expansion with a second building is planned for the future.
-The responsible ministry estimates an investment volume of 3.2 million euros for the project.
-Construction is not expected to start before the beginning of 2022.
+In 2020 the street where the exhibition is located was renamed from "Bahnhofstraße" to "Dr.-Sigmund-Jähn-Straße".